kuzzleio/kuzzle/doc/2/plugins/guides/events/realtime/index.md

 Triggered whenever a realtime room is deleted, which happens when the last subscriber leaves it.

 :::info
-Pipes cannot listen to that event, only hooks can.
+Pipes cannot listen to this event, only hooks can.
 :::

 | Arguments | Type              | Description            |